Rmdsketch/ManProd-App/README.md

 - ![View Product](frontend/assets/view-product.png)

 ## 📝 Notes & Tradeoffs

 - **Precision with Currency**: The `price` field in the database was converted from `Float` to `Integer`.
-This is a best practice to avoid IEEE 754 Floating-Point calculation errors.
+This is a best practice to avoid **IEEE 754 Floating-Point** calculation errors.
 On the frontend, `react-number-format` is used to format it dynamically as users type.
-- **Form Component Optimization**: The `ProductForm` utilizes a technique of keeping internal states as `String` during typing to allow decimal inputs without React forcefully overwriting them.
+- **Form Component Optimization**: The `ProductForm` utilizes a technique of keeping internal states as `String` during typing to allow smooth decimal inputs.
 They are then strictly cast to `Number` right before API submission.
-- **Unfinished Parts**:
+- **Unfinished Parts & Limitations**:
-  - There is currently no **Pagination** for the Product List view.
-If data grows massive, `GET /products` will be slow.
+  - **Pagination**: There is currently no pagination for the Product List view.
+If the dataset grows significantly, `GET /products` performance will degrade.
-  - No user **Authentication** / JWT is implemented yet.
+  - **Stock Management**: The stock update logic remains stagnant and has not yet been integrated into a dynamic transaction flow.
-  - **Soft Deletes**: An `is_active` flag exists in the schema, but the current `DELETE` API method performs a Hard Delete from the database.
+  - **Soft Deletes & State**: Although an `is_active` field exists in the database schema, its implementation has not been further explored.
+Currently, the `DELETE` method performs a *Hard Delete* (permanently removing data) from the database.